jcwestover/cse251/week07/reading/prepare.md

 We have been using threads in Python.
 Threads in Python are limited where only one thread can run at a time because of the GIL.
 Threads are concurrent but not parallel.

 Processes do not have this limit.
-Each process created in Python contains it's own GIL.
+Each process created in Python contains its own GIL.
 This allows processes to run on different CPUs on the computer and are running concurrently and parallel.

 ## Differences between threads and processes